- SCU Home Page

 - If you are selected for a position and have not worked at Santa Clara, go to the Student Employment Office to complete the necessary forms.
 These are the I-9, W-4, and direct deposit forms.

-- Your hiring department will complete the Student Employment Authorization form (SEA).
+- Your hiring department will complete the Student Employment Action Request Form (SEAR).

 - Record your hours in your electronic account on eCampus.
 Click here for the time sheet due date schedule »